 Mu inhaled sharply.
 “But that’ll kill the cows too.”

 “Not if they run fast enough.
 Tell them there’s a doyarka with ice cold hands coming to milk them.
 Besides, this is war.
 You can’t make an omelette without breaking eggs.
 Speaking of which, I want the headless chickens to lead the third wave.
-Coat their neck stumps with blood and have them run wild amid the Enemy’s ranks.”
+Coat their necks with blood and have them run wild amid the Enemy’s ranks.”

 He turned to the Puli mutt in the corner.
 “Barker, I then want all the dogs to rush out and chase away the chickens.
 Don’t be afraid to be a little ruff.
 It has to look real.”